 The academic calendar at NMSU, like most U.S. universities, consists of three semesters:

-- a fall semester which runs from mid-August to mid-December
+- Fall semester which runs from mid-August to mid-December

-- a spring semester, from early January to early May, and
+- Spring semester, from early January to early May, and

 NMSU does not solicit applications from international students with a start date of summer, except in rare circumstances.
 Most international students, as well as domestic students, begin their programs of study in the fall semester.

 Costs: New Mexico State University is proud to offer the highest quality in educational programs at extremely reasonable costs.
 NMSU has long been rated one of the top 100 college best buys for offering value and quality.
 See Financial Requirements for International Students for more information.

 International students are automatically considered out-of-state (although some scholarship and assistantship recipients receive a waiver of the out-of-state costs), and unlike domestic students can never qualify for residency.
 Tuition & fees during the summer sessions are always offered at in-state rates to all students.
 See current tuition figures on the university Accounts Receivable web page.

 Additionally, the cost of living in Las Cruces is inexpensive, especially compared with other major universities located in urban areas throughout the U.S.